LuisMendez01/Tip-Calculator/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-# Tip_Calculator
-This app calculates tip and divides the total in 4 or even 5 people if iPhone is taller.
-Besides doing that, It also contains a settings page where the tip and a dark theme can be set up.

 # Demo
 <span>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;</span>![tipcalculator1](https://user-images.githubusercontent.com/16315708/44127002-2797cd1c-a009-11e8-8999-2ea8fd25764d.gif)